Dental Technology Glossary

 An HTTP callback that one system uses to notify another system of events in real time.

 Webhooks are the plumbing that makes modern software integrations work.
-When a patient replies to an SMS, Twilio sends a webhook to SendVyte's API announcing the incoming message.
-When a Stripe payment succeeds, Stripe sends a webhook so the practice's balance is updated immediately.
+When a patient replies to an SMS, the messaging provider sends a webhook to SendVyte's API announcing the incoming message.
+When a patient payment succeeds, the payment processor sends a webhook so the practice's balance is updated.
 When a Google review is posted, a webhook could trigger an AI reply draft.

 Practices don't need to understand webhooks directly, but they're worth knowing about because they explain why modern platforms feel "instant" — there's no polling or manual refresh, just a continuous stream of events flowing between systems.

-SendVyte brings modern patient communication, payments, and referral marketing to endodontic practices running TDO Software.
+SendVyte brings modern patient communication, payments, and referral marketing to endodontic, periodontal, and oral surgery practices.

 See How It Works